Installing ZendPHP on Alpine Linux

 echo "https://repos.zend.com/zendphp/apk_alpine318/" >> /etc/apk/repositories

-You also need to add the repository key using the following command:
+2. Add the repository key using the following command:

 wget https://repos.zend.com/zendphp/apk_alpine318/zendphp-alpine-devel.rsa.pub -O /etc/apk/keys/zendphp-alpine-devel.rsa.pub